 Todd M Podcast – Sobriety doesn’t make you happy.
 It removes the things that make you unhappy.

 Imagine your drug-addicted lifestyle being broadcast on national television.
-It happened to Todd M. on the popular A&E show “Intervention.”
-The season 16 episode followed Todd as he smoked meth downed pills in his parent’s barn.
-The experience led him to Cumberland Heights where he now works with three years of sobriety under his belt.
-Hear how he felt watching that episode for the first time, and why the Californian decided to stick around Tennessee.
+It happened to Todd M. on the popular A&E show, “Intervention.”
+The season 16 episode followed Todd as he smoked meth and downed pills in his parents’ barn.
+This experience led him to Cumberland Heights, where he now works with three years of sobriety under his belt.
+Hear how Todd felt watching that episode for the first time, and why this Californian decided to stick around Tennessee.

 Treatment for addiction has evolved drastically over the past 4 centuries.
 In the early 1700s to early 1800s, Native Americans used to gather around for sobriety circles.
 By 1810, sober houses were created – and by the late 1800s, Dr. Leslie Keeley created “The Keeley Cure” which was an injection that claimed to “cure” alcoholism, morphine addiction, opioid addiction, nicotine dependency and more; while it was also known as “The Gold Cure”, researchers suggest that there was indeed no gold in it – only 28% alcohol, ammonium chloride, tincture of cinchona, and aloin (derived from the aloe plant).
 By the 1900s, those struggling with alcoholism found themselves in drunk tanks, public hospitals or asylums.
 More and more regulations became apparent for drugs, with the 1900s denoting the beginning of 12-Step programs such as Alcoholics Anonymous (AA).